Pylon II Capital Ltd.

 The transaction will utilise parametric triggers with EQECAT acting as calculation and reset agent and data being used from the reporting agent METNEXT’s (a subsidiary of Meteo-France) network of wind speed monitoring stations.
 EQECAT will calculate an index value following any qualifying events based on the wind speeds measured and on predetermined weights by location.

 The notes provide protection above an index value of 777 (for Class A) and 420 (for Class B), up to an index value of 1,050 (class A) and 777 (class B) on a per-occurrence basis.
 The Class A notes have a drop-down feature which is activated if the Class B notes suffer a partial or total loss of principal, the Class A notes attachment and exhaustion points will be lowered to ensure that there is no gap in cover afforded.
 This also allows the Class A notes to provide cover from the attachment point of 420 should the Class B notes suffer a total loss.
 Standard & Poor’s note that this could have happened in 1999 with windstorms Lothar and Martin.
 Should the Class A notes drop-down they will be reassessed by rating agency S&P and if neccessary they will ammend the Class A notes ratings to reflect an increased probability of attachment.

 Proceeds from the sale of the €150m notes will be invested in a global master repurchase agreement (tri-party repo) with Natixis as the counterparty.

 The Artemis Catastrophe Bond & Insurance-Linked Securities Deal Directory is copyright © Steve Evans Ltd. Reproduction or publication without permission is not permitted.
-Contact us if you would like to use this content.
+Use of this information within a commercial product, or for profit, without a license is strictly prohibited.
+Contact us if you would like to use this content or to discuss licensing.